sphericle/ll-manager/README.md

 # Layout List Manager

-## This is a fork of the [All Rated Extreme Demons List](https://aredl.net)'s bot, who has given us permission to host this.
+## This is a fork of the [All Rated Extreme Demons List](https://aredl.net)'s bot.
+_The developer of this bot (sphericle) has gotten permission from an AREDL developer (windoge) to build and host this.
+Most of the hard work has been done by them!

 ## Original Readme: